-Why are unoccupied or vacant home insurance important?
+Why are vacant and unoccupied home insurance important?

 - Extended work travel

-Do I need insurance for a vacant or unoccupied home?
+Do I need to get vacant or unoccupied home insurance?

-- The duration of the house’s uninhabited period
+- Amount of time the house is uninhabited

-- Whether or not the home is being renovated
+- Whether or not the house is currently being renovated

-Insurance for uninhabited homes is available either as a completely separate home policy or added on as an endorsement.
-The separate policy tends to be the best option.
-You won't have to pay for your HO-3 policy while the separate policy is in effect.
-If you go with the endorsement option, the cost of the add-on must be paid with your regular HO-3 premium.
+Both vacant and unoccupied home insurance coverage are usually available as add-on endorsements, or as completely separate policies.
+The separate policy option tends to be the best.
+You won't have to pay for your HO-3 policy while you have the uninhabited home insurance as a separate policy.
+If you choose to have the coverage as an endorsement, the cost must be paid with your regular premium.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.